 Tucked into Negril’s Bloody bay, Sunset at the Palms is a lush escape in the fullest.
 Contemplative cabin-style guesthouses dot this manicured (and adults-only) property.
 Included in your all-inclusive experience are three square meals, snacks and beverages, non-motorized water sports and evening entertainment.

 Dressed in teak and wood accents, the “treetop” style guest rooms are hidden behind the garden foliage for ultimate privacy.
-Lanais, inspired by the Tropics, come attached to guest suites and are best enjoyed with a good read or a premium rum in hand.VACATION TIME »
+Lanais, inspired by the Tropics, come attached to guest suites and are best enjoyed with a good read or a premium rum in hand.Check availability »

 Go Local: Things to Do and Eat in Negril